Mayfield throws 4 TDs in 1st half, Browns beat Titans 41-35

 Mayfield kept the Browns from needing the NFL’s top rushing offense in what had been expected to be a run-game showdown against the Titans and Henry.
 The Browns had their best-scoring half ever, leading 38-7 at halftime, topping the 35 points scored in the second half at Cincinnati in 2004.

-The Titans made it interesting late.
+The Titans made it interesting late, outscoring the Browns 28-3 in the second half.

-Kenny Vaccaro picked up a fumble by Mayfield and ran it 53 yards with 48 seconds left.
-Ryan Tannehill hit Cam Batson for an 8-yard TD pass with 28 seconds to go, but Andy Janovich recovered the onside kick to seal the Browns’ longest winning streak since they closed out 2009 with four wins.
+Kenny Vaccaro picked up a fumble by Mayfield on fourth-and-1 and ran it 53 yards with 48 seconds left.
+Ryan Tannehill hit Cam Batson for an 8-yard TD pass with 28 seconds to go, but Andy Janovich recovered the onside kick to seal the victory.

+“Obviously if I hold onto the damn football, it’s not going to be close — or as close as it should have been,” Mayfield said.

 Mayfield became the first Browns quarterback to throw four TDs in the first half since Hall of Famer Otto Graham in 1951.
 Mayfield, who threw four of his five TDs in the second half of a win against Cincinnati on Oct.
 25, had only two touchdown passes over the past four games combined.